 2) Save money

-• One global consumer products brand discovered breakdowns in their program that resulted in a lot of waste.
-Not only did our waste audit uncover a sizable revenue stream for them, it also revealed potential savings of up to 33 percent of their annual waste hauling costs.
+- Mini case study – global consumer products brand: A Great Forest waste audit discovered that breakdowns in this global brand’s waste management program resulted in a lot of waste.
+Our waste audit not only uncovered a sizable revenue stream for them, it also revealed potential savings of up to 33 percent of their annual waste hauling costs.
 Without conducting an audit, the company’s program could have continued to be underutilized, resulting in needless waste and years of lost savings.

 3) Measure success

-A waste audit can help set a baseline and create benchmarks year after year so you can set targets and gauge the progress and effectiveness of your waste programs.
+A waste audit can help set a baseline and create benchmarks year-over-year, so you can set targets and gauge the progress and effectiveness of your waste programs.

-One large financial institution began a series of recycling training sessions after our waste audit revealed that 22 percent of their trash consisted of recyclables.
+- Mini case study – large financial institution: A client began a series of recycling training sessions after our waste audit revealed that 22 percent of their trash consisted of recyclables.
 A follow-up waste audit a year later showed that the amount of recyclables in their waste stream had dropped to 15 percent, meeting their sustainability goals for improvement.
 The audit results were a morale booster for their employees, who were delighted to learn that their efforts were making a measurable difference.

 4) Verify/get more accurate data